Noah-Houghton/Eldritch-Apocalypse/README.md

 A contract sealed is a contract kept.
 As a bonus action, you may spend a point of Eldritch Energy to summon the assistance of the Eldritch creature you are currently hosting.
 Its assistance allows you to add an additional 1d6 damage to a successful attack.
 This number increases by 1d10 every two levels in Eldritch Host you gain above 3rd level.
 The damage type is determined by the Eldritch creature you have contracted with.
 Using this ability also increases your Monstrosity by 5 points.

 ##### Eldritch Guardian
 A shared body, a shared need to survive.
 Starting at 5th level, you may spend a point of Eldritch Energy as a reaction to reduce incoming damage by half.
+At 9th level, your Eldritch companion may make an additional reaction.
+This reaction cannot be spent on this ability.

 ##### Manifest